jgneff/openjdk/README.md

 ## Schedule

 The following table maps the [JDK 17 release schedule](https://openjdk.java.net/projects/jdk/17/) to the channels of the OpenJDK Snap package.
-The channel columns show the OpenJDK release found on the channel during each phase of the release.
+The channel columns show the OpenJDK release found on the channel during each phase of the schedule.

 | Date       | Phase                     | Stable | Candidate | Beta | Edge |
 | ---------- | ------------------------- |:------:|:---------:|:----:|:----:|